Jon Elmore: Stockton Kings (2024–2025)

 Just one month after signing with the Charge, Elmore would be traded again to the Stockton Kings on March 6 for a second-round pick in the 2024 G League Draft.
 His arrival to the Kings saw Elmore average the lowest amount of minutes so far in his G League career, as he would only play in 11.2 minutes per game while averaging 2.8 points, 1.9 rebounds and 1.3 assists.
 The Kings were 16 - 9 when Elmore joined the team and he would play in the last 9 games of the season with them, helping them win 8 of their last 9 games to finish 24 - 10.

 The Kings reached the playoffs and would reach the Conference Finals to face the Oklahoma City Blue.
 With 9 minutes off the bench, along with 4 points, 1 rebound and 1 assist from Elmore, the Kings fell to the Blue 107 - 114.

 Elmore stayed with the Kings for the 2024–25 season.

 Manisa Basket (2025)

 On April 24, 2025, Elmore signed with Manisa Basket of the Basketbol Süper Ligi (BSL).

+Second stint with Stockton Kings (2025–2026)

+On September 24, 2025, Elmore signed with the Sacramento Kings, but was waived the following day.
+On November 6, Elmore was announced as part of the Opening Night roster for the Stockton Kings of the NBA G League.
+On January 8, 2026, Elmore scored a career-high 32 points in a 128–115 victory over the Rio Grande Valley Vipers.